#1

 #10

 no, you start to decline but it doesnt become very noticeable until your early 30s.
-It's not a light switch that happens instantly28 or 29 to lose ability is a little young regardless of skill set dont you think?
+It's not a light switch that happens instantly

 I would argue that if your in a team that prioritizes fitness then you will most likely have a very long career since you will begin your decline at a very high level as long as you can adapt like henry or bwp